 - Jesus not only took our place, and punishment, He was punished as if He had committed all of the sins that we are guilty of.

 - Jesus is our righteousness.
 If a person will repent from their sins, and believe in the work of Christ to atone for their sins on the cross, then His righteousness is imputed to them.
-They are seen by God to poses the righteousness of the Son.
+They are seen by God to possess the righteousness of the Son.
 (Imputed Righteousness)

 - Jesus fulfills the prophecies of scripture in regards to Himself, the Messiah.